rajsunmukhani/InstagramCloneMaking/readme.md

 13. Enable liking a post on feed page ✅

-14. Animation for user when liking the post.
+14. Animation for user when liking the post.✅

 15. Making search profile work ✅

+16. directing user to the profile of searched user.

+17.